cristianferrarig/coolstrap/coolstrap-gen/readme.md

   Those lines generates partials in views/tabbars & views/toolbars.

   To use Tabbars or Toolbars you need to call the partials in the views, for example in a header or footer elements.

-## Run it

-    ➜ coolstrap r # or coolstrap server

-  This command will run an instance of middleman server, since is middleman you can also start the server with 'middleman server' command

 ## Build it